Ry-ot/Ryot/README.md

 <img src="https://raw.githubusercontent.com/opentibiabr/Ryot/ae87fdf207d540c901c9c03bb6bbdd0abb8027e4/ryot_compass/assets/ryot_mascot.png" width="256" height="256"  alt="Ryot!
 An open tibia based MMORPG library in Rust."/>
 </div>

 Welcome to the Ryot, the Rust canarY Open Tibia Framework, a robust and versatile suite of Rust crates and applications designed specifically for developing tiled 2D games.
 Inspired by the mechanics and perspectives of games like Open Tibia and Tibia, Ryot offers specialized tools for creating top-down 45-degree perspective games.

 ## Crates

-- **ryot**: Serves as the main entry point, simplifying access to all functionalities of the framework.
+- **ryot**: Serves as the central gateway to the framework, providing essential plugins, bundles, and a unified API to streamline game development with Bevy.
-- **ryot_app**: Contains essential plugins and bundles for building game applications.
 - **ryot_assets**: Manages asset loading and processing.
 - **ryot_core**: Provides foundational components and systems crucial for all other functionalities.
 - **ryot_internal**: Includes utilities for internal use within the framework.